ggreer/geoff.greer.fm/_posts/2015-12-25-fsevents-tools-watch-a-directory-for-changes.md

 ### notifyloop

-`notifyloop` takes a path and a command.
+`notifyloop` takes a `path` and a `command`.
 When something in `path` changes, it runs `command`.
 For example, if you have a bunch of LESS in `styles/` and you want to rebuild CSS when they change, you'd do something like this:

 {% highlight text %}
 ggreer@carbon:~/code/geoff.greer.fm% notifyloop styles ./rebuild_less.sh